-Professor of Electrical Engineering-Electrophysics, Chemical Engineering and Materials Science, Biomedical Engineering and Physics
+Professor of Electrical and Computer Engineering, Chemical Engineering and Materials Science, Biomedical Engineering, Physics and Astronomy, and Ophthalmology

 Professor Tanguay is a Fellow of the Optical Society of America (OSA) and the American Association for the Advancement of Science (AAAS), and has received the Yale University Harding Bliss Prize, the USC Faculty Service Award, and the Rudolph Kingslake Medal and Prize of the Society of Photo-Optical Instrumentation Engineers (SPIE The International Society for Optical Engineering).
 He has served as an elected Faculty Fellow of the Center for Excellence in Teaching at the University of Southern California from 2001 through 2005, and was named a Distinguished Faculty Fellow in May, 2005.
 In addition, he was presented with a Teacher of the Year award in 2002 by the USC Latter Day Saint Student Association.